To All the Boys I've Loved Before (film): Sequels

 In August 2018, author of the source novel Jenny Han said of a sequel film, which would adapt the second book in the series:

 In November 2018, it was reported that Netflix and Paramount's Awesomeness Films were in discussions to produce a sequel to the film, and Netflix announced the development of a sequel film, featuring Condor and Centineo, in December 2018.

 Filming for the sequel began on March 27, 2019 and wrapped on May 8.
 All the cast from the previous film return except Israel Broussard, with newcomer Jordan Fisher portraying Lara Jean's love interest, John Ambrose McClaren.

 A third film based on the third book in the series started filming on July 15, 2019, two months after production on the second film wrapped.

 Spin-off television series

 On March 31, 2021, it was reported that a spin-off series was in early development, starring Anna Cathcart.
 On October 18, 2021, it was announced that Netflix gave production a series order consisting ten episodes and titled as XO, Kitty.
+The series XO, Kitty focuses on the life of Kitty Song Covey (Lara jean's younger sister) and the roller-coaster experiences she goes through when she moves to Seoul to attend KISS- A prestigious Seoul high school, Where her late mother also studied.
+She moves there to be closer to her long-distance boyfriend and to learn more about her mother and her life in high school.